Kisspeptin

 5. Mechanism of Action

-Kisspeptin functions by stimulating KISS1 receptors within the hypothalamus, which subsequently promotes GnRH release.
+Kisspeptin functions by stimulating KISS1 receptors located within the hypothalamus, which subsequently promotes gonadotropin-releasing hormone (GnRH) secretion.

 6. Potential Benefits